SavvinaFil/TreeShap/docs/tutorials/timeseries/lstm.md

 This project implements a Time-Series forecasting pipeline designed to predict solar power generation (PV) using Long Short-Term Memory (LSTM) networks.
 The model leverages historical power data, weather observations, and cyclical temporal features to capture the non-linear dynamics of solar energy production.

 ## 1. Model Overview: Many-to-One Forecasting
 The core of the architecture is a **2-layer LSTM Forecaster**.
-It is configured as a "many-to-one" model, meaning it looks back at a window of historical data to predict a single value in the future.
+Configured as a Sliding-Window Predictor, the model ingests a sequence of historical data points to generate a single-point prediction for the immediate future.

 * **Look-back Window:** 6 hours ($t-6$ to $t-1$).
 * **Input Dimensions:** 12 features per time step, including lagged PV values, rolling statistics, and Global Horizontal Irradiance (GHI).
 * **Temporal Encoding:** To help the model understand periodicity, we transform time variables (hour, day of week, month) into cyclical sine and cosine components.

 ## 2. SHAP Interpretability Strategy